c-sanders/Quaternion/README.md

 implemented as imaginary numbers.
 As a quick aside, you should recall that an imaginary number is defined as the square root of -1.

-Quaternions are most often described in a manner which is similar to the following;
+Quaternions are most often prsented in a manner which is similar to the following;

 ```
 q = a + ib + jc + kd
 ```

-where a represents the real part of the quaternion and ib + jc + kd represents the imaginary parts of the quaternion.
+where the a represents the real part of the quaternion and ib + jc + kd represents the imaginary parts of the quaternion.
 To help distinguish all four parts of a quaternion from each other, the unit values i, j, and k are used to help denote the numbers which are associated with each